HTC Dream/Google G1 Tricks

 ???????????? no permissions

 If you see your devices serial number instead of a string of question marks, congrats!
 You device is ready to rock; jump over the udev rule step.
+If you don't see any output don't despair (yet).

 I've run into an issue where a phone that I downgraded to RC29 a week or two before trying to enable debug mode wouldn't show up in ADB, no matter how many times I tried to enable debug mode.